Home

 First, soak the seeds in a cup of water for 24 hours.

-After 3 weeks, zip up the bag (if you used a cup, enclose it in an airtight container or bag) and place it in the refrigerator.
-Make sure the temperature stays above 35°F (2°C).
+After 3 weeks, enclose the pots in an airtight plastic container or bag and place in the refrigerator.
+Ensure that the temperature stays above 35°F (2°C).

 You may transplant them to larger containers when the plants are 3 months old.
-Repot gently to avoid breaking apart the soil ball.
-Water before transplanting, to keep the soil ball together.
-Always shade the plant from prolonged sun for a week after transplanting, and don't feed it for 2 weeks.
+Repot gently to avoid breaking apart the soil.
+Water before transplanting, to keep the soil together.

 Tips on growing adult plants are here.